o-daneel/Lunii.QT/README.md

    You can verify this point here https://github.com/o-daneel/Lunii.QT/blob/a8bd30e1864552687f235004085a417d7c6b00e6/pkg/main_window.py#L468-L475
 5. Pick a location where to save your firmwares (`update-main.enc` and `update-comm.enc`)
-6. Copy it to the root dir of your device
+6. Copy them to the root dir of your device
 ```
 -
  |- etc/